t-geindre/php-gpio/README.md

 ========

-**php-gpio** is a simple PHP library to allow access to the GPIO on the Raspberry Pi.
+**php-gpio** is a simple PHP library to play with the Raspberry PI's GPIO pins.

 It provides simple tools such as reading & writing to pins